economicsfrontier/economicsfrontier.github.io/index.md

 layout: default
 ---

-Modern organizations don’t fail because of bad ideas—they fail because systems fail to convert intent into outcomes.
+Modern organizations don’t fail because of bad ideas— they fail because systems fail to convert intent into outcomes.
 At Economics Frontier, I explore how complex systems—technology, economics, and organizations—interact to shape real-world results.

-My work focuses on a simple but often overlooked idea: progress is not just driven by innovation, but by how effectively systems convert intent into results.
+My work focuses on a simple but often overlooked idea: progress is not just driven by innovation, but by how effectively systems convert ideas into results.

-As artificial intelligence accelerates planning and decision-making, the constraint has shifted to execution—how well ideas are translated into measurable impact.

 ## Whitepapers
----
 ### [Program Management as a Control System (PDF)](/whitepapers/Why Effective Program Management Is a Control Systems Problem v1.1.pdf)
 *Whitepaper .2026*